xetsue/la-u-ncher/README.md

 # Legacy Records
+Recorded patches and dev notes from 4.2.5 unmodified releases.

 ### Known Recorded bugs

 - ~~Changing the bar color won't take full effect until all UserscriptActivity instances are destroyed (i.e. rotating the screen or restarting the app)~~ Fixed in 4.1.5